textpattern/textpattern.github.io/brand/user-docs-guide.md

 : index.php
 : .htaccess

-Always include the file extensions on file names and make sure it’s the correct extension for the file you mean (i.e. index.php, index.html, index.md…).
+Always include the file extensions on file names and make sure it's the correct extension for the file you mean (i.e. index.php, index.html, index.md…).

 Always use a true root-relative path when referring to file tree locations.
 For example: